jinty95/MyBookStore/README.md

 # MyBookStore
-this is a web project called BookStore implementd by Java
+this is a web project called BookStore implementd in Java